What is TTL? How Does It Impact DNS Propagation?

 Wemasy

-Have you ever made a DNS change and wondered why it takes so long for the updates to show up across the internet?
+Have you ever made a DNS change and wondered why it takes so long for the updates to show up?
 Or maybe you’ve tried to move your website to a new server, only to find that your site isn’t updating as quickly as you’d like.
-The secret behind these delays and sometimes quick updates lies in TTL (Time to Live).
+The secret behind these delays lies in TTL (Time to Live).
+Whether you’re launching a new site or moving to a different host, TTL plays a crucial role in how quickly your changes take effect.

 What is TTL?